Junyu-Tang/AFMVisual/README.md

  Plot the eigenmode (resonance mode) for the current system's setup.
 This function will first find the ground state of the system and then linearize the LLG equation without damping and driving fields around each subllattice magnetization's equilibrium position.
 It will return a ```manuplate``` plot that allows the user to finely tune the demonstration and visualize the magnetization dynamics.
 Note that the $\alpha$ and $\beta$ modes are defined by their energy: $E_\alpha > E_\beta$.
 If the two AFMR modes are degenerate $E_\alpha = E_\beta$, ```PlotEigen[]``` will generate some kind of superposition of the two degenerare modes.
 In such case, an external magentic field should be applied to break the degeneracy for distinguishing the two modes.

-Starting from Version2.1, PlotEigen[$`\theta_1,\theta_2,\phi_1,\phi_2`$] accepts four angles (polar and azimuthal) for specifying the equilibirum position.
+Starting from Version2.1, PlotEigen[$`\theta_1,\theta_2,\phi_1,\phi_2`$] accepts four angles (polar and azimuthal) for specifying the equilibirum position of two magnetic moments.
 When calling withing angles input, ```PlotEigen[]``` will linearized the LLG around the given equilibirum position and presents the dynamics of the eigenmodes.
-Howver, if a position that is not the equilibirum position (not the local enenrgy minima), then output dynamics would be wrong/meaningless (but ```PlotEigen``` would not export an error or warning).
+However, if a position that is not the equilibirum position (not the local enenrgy minima), then output dynamics would be wrong/meaningless (but ```PlotEigen``` would not export an error or warning).
 It's the user's responsibility to check the correctness of the output.
 <br/><br/>

  * ```AFMDynmaics[G_, dt_ ,tmax_, HFL_, HDL_, m1i, m2i]```